Demerits and penalties for not meeting mutual obligation requirements

 If you disagree with a demerit, you need to talk to your provider.
 We can’t change or remove demerits.

 If you disagree with a financial penalty or payment cancellation you can ask us to review the decision.
-If this happens, you won’t get a payment until we finish the review.
+If this happens, the penalty will stay in place until we finish the review.
 If we change the decision, you may get back pay.

 Read more about review and appeals of a Centrelink decision.